nim-lang/Nim/doc/manual.md

 size pragma
 -----------
-Nim automatically determine the size of an enum.
+Nim automatically determines the size of an enum.
-But when wrapping a C enum type, it need to be specific size.
+But when wrapping a C enum type, it needs to be a specific size.
 `size pragma` allows specifying the size of the enum type.

   ```Nim